nathaniel28/fakeweb/README.md

     func Init(size int)
 Init creates size number of Sites that can be found with Get.
 After init is called once, it may be unsafe to call again.

+### func RandSite
+    func RandSite() *Site
+Calls to RandSite before Init is called will cause a panic.
+RandSite returns a random \*Site from Sites.

 ### func Get
     func Get(urlstr string) (resp *http.Response, err error) Calls to Get before Init is called will cause a panic.
 The only fields of resp containing usefull information are resp.StatusCode and resp.Body.
 Links found in resp.Body are strings such as \<a href="example.com/foo"><\\a>, though resp.Body is not valid html.